 There is also the Stop Limit Order, which is a Two-Step Order and is more comparable to a simple Stop Order.
 With the Stop Limit Order, the Stop Order is activated first.
 Then the Limit Order is used.
 This allows to limit the slippage of the Stop Order.

-Two price values (Stop & Limit)
+A quote (Stop) | A market value (Limit) | Two price values (Stop & Limit) |

-Buy: stop price above current price and limit price above stop price.
+Buy: Stop price above the current price. | Buy: Limit price below the current market value | Buy: stop price above current price and limit price above stop price. |

-Sell: stop price below current price and limit price below stop price.
+Sell: Stop price below the current price. | Sell: Limit Price above the current price. | Sell: stop price below current price and limit price below stop price. |

-Slippage is limited, but there is also a risk that the order will not be filled if there is a large jump in price.
+Slippage to your detriment often occurs. | Slippage to your detriment can never occur. | Slippage is limited, but there is also a risk that the order will not be filled if there is a large jump in price. |

 Limit or Stop Order?
 What do you use when?